alvinwan/quupod/README.md

 1. Run the installation using `make install`.
 2. Add valid mysql user credentials to `queue.cfg`.
-3. Migrate the database using `make db`.
+3. Create the database using `make db`.

+> All model modifications need to be followed by some form of database migration.
+In the development environment, the simplest approach is to `make refresh`, which will **delete** the old database and replace it with a new one.

 **Details**